Tierna Davidson: International career

 Davidson was not part of the final roster for the 2018 FIFA U-20 World Cup as she had continued to receive call-ups to the senior national team.
 On July 18 she was named to the USWNT roster for the 2018 Tournament of Nations.

 Davidson scored her first international goal on August 31, 2018, against Chile.

 Davidson was not part of the 2018 CONCACAF Championship due to a fractured ankle injury while playing for Stanford.
 In December, Davidson was named 2018 U.S. Soccer Young Female Player of the Year.

 After recovering from injury, Davidson returned to the USWNT in January 2019 and was named to the roster for the 2019 SheBelieves Cup in February.

 In May 2019, Davidson was named to the final 23-player squad for the 2019 FIFA World Cup.
 She was the youngest player on the roster and became the 6th ever under-21 player to start at a World Cup game for the USWNT after being named to the United States' starting lineup for their second group stage match.
 During her World Cup debut, Davidson assisted Julie Ertz and Carli Lloyd for the second and third goals of a 3–0 victory over Chile.

 In June 2021, Davidson was named to the 18-player squad for the 2020 Summer Olympics held in Tokyo.

 Davidson made her international return from her ACL injury in April 2023, playing in the final match before the announcement of the USWNT's 2023 FIFA Women's World Cup roster.
 Ultimately, she was not selected to the USWNT's squad for the tournament.

 In February 2024, Davidson was named to the USWNT's CONCACAF W Gold Cup pre-tournament camp and roster.
 She started in the USWNT's match against Argentina and Colombia.

 In June 2024, Davidson was selected to the 18-player roster for the 2024 Summer Olympics in France.
 She started the USWNT's first two matches but picked up a knee contusion in a group stage match versus Germany, forcing her to miss the next two matches of the tournament.
 Davidson then returned to the starting lineup in the USWNT's semi-final and gold medal fixtures.
 In both games, she was substituted off for club teammate Emily Sonnett later in the match.
 The United States would go on to win gold, beating Brazil 1–0 on a goal from Mallory Swanson.

 Personal life

-Davidson married former Stanford Cardinal teammate, Alison Jahansouz, in December 2024.
+Davidson is openly lesbian and married former Stanford Cardinal teammate, Alison Jahansouz, in December 2024.